Dynamic Light Scattering

 Stunner

-Stunner is the only system out there that takes UV/Vis concentration and dynamic light scattering measurements from the same sample in the same run.
+Stunner is the only system out there that takes UV/Vis concentration and rotating angle dynamic light scattering measurements from the same sample in the same run.
 Pairing up these techniques checks concentration, hydrodynamic size, polydispersity, and detection of aggregates off your to-do list in one shot – using only 2 µL of sample.
 And concentration measurements are spot-on with accuracy within 2% and precision within 1%.

 UV/Vis and DLS analysis also combine to uniquely measure colloidal stability of your samples with kD or B22 data.
 Instead of making assumptions, Stunner takes an accurate read on concentration for every data point and combines that with DLS data to show how your protein is interacting with itself in solution.